Discovering Spatial Correlations of Earth Observations for weather forecasting by using Graph Structure Learning: Experiments

 \subsection{Performance Analysis}

 Table~\ref{tab:main} summarizes the performance of our proposed model and several state-of-the-art spatiotemporal GNN baselines.
-Our proposed model consistently surpasses the best-performance baselines (e.g., GWNet and AGCRN) in terms of all evaluation metric across all variables.
-Notably, the proposed model achieves the highest $R^2$ for both the U and V wind components, indicating more accurate prediction of wind fields compared to baseline methods.
-This demonstrates the effectiveness of our dynamic graph structure learning, which enables the model to capture evolving spatial dependencies more effectively than approaches that rely on pre-defined graphs.
-Also, while several baselines achieve competitive results for certain variables, our method demonstrates relatively uniform and reliable accuracy across all four meteorological parameters, including temperature (T) and specific humidity (Q).
-This suggests that integrating multi-source meteorological observations and adapting the modeling of influence radii enhances the generalizability of model across diverse weather variables.
+Our proposed model (CloudNine-v2) consistently outperforms the best-performance baselines (e.g., GWNet and AGCRN) across all evaluation metrics and variables.
+While several baselines achieve competitive results for certain variables, our method demonstrates relatively uniform and reliable accuracy across all four meteorological variables, including temperature (T) and specific humidity (Q).
+This robustness suggests that integrating multi-source meteorological observations and adaptively modeling influence radii enhances generalizability of model across diverse weather variables.
+Although AGCRN and GWNet also employs dynamic adjacency learning, its improvements are limited compared to our model.
+This suggests that performance gains are not merely a result of increasing architectural complexity, but rather stem from our explicit edge sampling strategy.
+By adaptively selecting the most relevant neighbors through Gumbel-Softmax sampling, the proposed model avoids over-smoothing and preserves meaningful local structures, leading more accurate forecasts.

-Although our proposed model and GWNet demonstrate similar overall predictive performance in aggregate metrics (Table~\ref{tab:main}), a more detailed analysis reveals a key difference in robustness across regions with varying atmospheric variability.
-Figure~\ref{fig:var_node_combined} shows that the performance gap between low- and high-variability nodes is substantially smaller for our model than for GWNet, indicating superior stability in complex meteorological environments.